HughMurrell/EllpacaEscapeAtlas/README.md

 # EllpacaEscapeAtlas
-gere we generate highlighter plots and escape logos for the Ellpca alignments
+Here we generate highlighter plots and escape logos for the Ellpca alignments